Closure operators on dcpos: The complete lattice of closure operators on a dcpo

 \thmskip

-In the classical logic, which uses the law of excluded middle (EM for short) with abandon, the obverse induction principle for a~subset~$A$ of~$P$ is just a~rephrasing of the induction principle for the complement $P\narrdt\setdiff A\tinysp$.
-Since we want to apply the obverse induction principle in situations where EM is not admissible, we~proved~it on~its~own.
+In the classical logic, which uses the~law of~excluded middle with abandon, the obverse induction principle for a~subset~$A$ of~$P$ is just a~rephrasing of the induction principle for the complement $P\setdiff A\tinysp$.
+Since we want to apply the obverse induction principle in situations where the~law of~excluded middle is not admissible, we~proved~it on~its~own.

 \txtskip